casadoj/lisflood-water_bodies/docs/calibration_US.md

 ***Figure 1**.
 LISFLOOD reservoir routine including its parameters.
 Parameters in orange are those fitted in GloFASv4 using discharge data in a gauging station downstream.
 The blue line represents the reference routine, and the blue shade the allowed variation depending on several conditions (mostly inflow).*

-It is important to keep in mind that the calibration of the rerservoir parameters in GloFAS is done based on discharge at a downstream gauging station.
+It is important to keep in mind that the calibration of the reservoir parameters in GloFAS is done based on discharge at a downstream gauging station.
 This means that the reservoir simulation is only one of the multiple factors affecting the performance of the model.
 In this setup, calibrating more reservoir parameters will only add more complexity to the calibration with no effect on the performance, since the reservoir problem is not constrained enough if we only compare discharge downstream.

 ### 3.2 Reservoir-specific calibration